-The Reliability Pricing Model (RPM) Capacity Market is a forward looking, annual, locational market, with a must offer requirement for Existing Generation Capacity Resources and a must buy requirement for load, with performance incentives, that includes clear market power mitigation rules and that permits the direct participation of demand side resources.8 Currently, intermittent and storage resources are exempt from the must offer requirement, although that is not a viable long term design element for the capacity market.
+The Reliability Pricing Model (RPM) Capacity Market is a forward looking, annual, locational market, with a must offer requirement for Existing Generation Capacity Resources and a must buy requirement for load, with performance incentives, that includes clear market power mitigation rules and that permits the direct participation of demand side resources.
+Currently, intermittent and storage resources are exempt from the must offer requirement, although that is not a viable long term design element for the capacity market.
 The fundamental goal of the must offer requirement, which has been in place since the beginning of the capacity market in 1999, is to ensure that the capacity market works, and therefore that the energy market works, based on the inclusion of all demand and all supply, to ensure open access to the transmission system, and to prevent the exercise of market power via withholding of capacity supply.
 If some resources hold CIRs (capacity interconnection rights) that provide access to the transmission system required for the deliverability of energy, but do not offer, those resources are exercising market power by blocking access to the transmission system that could be used by a resource willing to offer into the capacity market.

-Under RPM, capacity obligations are annual.9 Base Residual Auctions (BRA) are held for delivery years that are three years in the future.
+Under RPM, capacity obligations are annual.
+Base Residual Auctions (BRA) are held for delivery years that are three years in the future.
 First, Second and Third Incremental Auctions (IA) are held for each delivery year.
-10 First, Second, and Third Incremental Auctions are conducted 20, 10, and three months prior to the delivery year.
-11 A Conditional Incremental Auction may be held if there is a need to procure additional capacity resulting from a delay in a planned large transmission upgrade that was modeled in the BRA for the relevant delivery year.12
+First, Second, and Third Incremental Auctions are conducted 20, 10, and three months prior to the delivery year.
+A Conditional Incremental Auction may be held if there is a need to procure additional capacity resulting from a delay in a planned large transmission upgrade that was modeled in the BRA for the relevant delivery year.

-The 2024/2025 RPM Third Incremental Auction was conducted in the first three months of 2024.
+The 2024/2025 RPM Third Incremental Auction was conducted in the first six months of 2024.
 The 2024/2025 RPM Base Residual Auction was conducted in 2022, but the results were not posted until February 27, 2023, due to an issue with the DPL South reliability requirement.
-13 14 The 2025/2026 RPM Base Residual Auction was scheduled for June 2023 but postponed until June 2024 and then postponed again until July 2024.15
+The 2024/2025 RPM Third Incremental Auction was conducted in February 2024, but rerun in May 2024.
+Based on the FERC Order in Docket No. ER23-729-002, PJM reran the 2024/2025 RPM Base Residual Auction with final results posted on May 6, 2024, and PJM reran the 2024/2025 Third Incremental Auction with final results posted on May 23, 2024.
+The 2025/2026 RPM Base Residual Auction was scheduled for June 2023 but postponed until June 2024 and then postponed again until July 2024.